jojoxiaojing/RabbitRunningGame/README.md

-This is a chicken running game based on HTML and Javascript
+This is a rabbit running game based on HTML and Javascript